Application Portfolio Assessment Introduction and Best Practices

 Signs that your application portfolio needs assessment

-There are several signs that your application portfolio may need assessment.
+There are several signs that your application portfolio may need evaluation.
 Let's cover the main ones:

-• Security Concerns: Increasing cybersecurity threats require regular assessment of your applications' security measures to ensure they are robust against potential breaches.
+- Security Concerns: Increasing cybersecurity threats requires regular assessment of your applications' security measures to ensure they are robust against potential breaches.

 Bottlenecks and pain points in your application portfolio